FailAcademy/learning/wdp-vancouver/_slides/week-01/02-intro-to-css.md

 Think about an actual school...a student can be in multiple classes, but each student will have a unique name.

-Similarly, if an HTML element has an ID, that ID must be unique to the element.
+Similarly, if an HTML element has an ID, that **ID must be unique to the element**.

 But a class can be applied to as many elements as you like.

 ---